Kaz Patafta

-Kaz Phonesak Patafta (born 25 October 1988) is a former Australian professional footballer.
+Kaz Phonesak Patafta (born 25 October 1988) is an Australian sports administrator and former professional footballer.
+He has been the chairman and chief executive officer (CEO) of Brisbane Roar FC since July 2023.
+Prior to this, he worked as a lawyer specialising in corporate law.
+He also founded his own legal firm, McDonald Patafta & Associates Lawyers, with offices in Singapore, Laos and Belgium.

 Patafta previously played as a midfielder for Benfica, Melbourne Victory, Newcastle Jets and Khon Kaen United F.C.
 He captained the Australia under-17 national team at the 2005 FIFA U-17 World Championship in Peru and also the Australia under-20 national team at the 2006 AFC Youth Championship.
 Former Australian national team coach, Ange Postecoglou, stated Patafta as "the most technically gifted player I've coached."

 Early life and education

-Kaz Patafta was born in Canberra, ACT.
+Kaz Patafta was born in Canberra, ACT to parents of Croatian and Laotian descent.
 Growing up, Patafta played football at northside-based junior football clubs Belsouth FC and Belnorth FC.
 He was a student at Radford College.

-Patafta attended Bond University in 2011 to undertake a Bachelor of Laws.
-In his penultimate year of studies he was offered numerous legal clerkships at top-tier firms.
+Patafta attended Deakin University in 2011 to undertake a Bachelor of Laws, which he completed in 2014.
+He subsequently completed his Graduate Diploma in Legal Practice at the Australian National University.

 Club career

 Patafta attended the ACTAS in 2004 and then graduated to the Australian Institute of Sport.
 Whilst at the AIS, Patafta was frequently called up to the Australian U-17 national team by Ange Postecoglou and in 2005 was called up to the Australian U-20 national team.
 After graduating from the AIS Patafta had been ignored by Australia's A-League clubs before the Netherlands' PSV Eindhoven, whose interest was due to the recommendation of then Australia national football team manager Guus Hiddink, and Benfica expressed interest in signing him.